A virtual panel discussion on the invasive forest pest problem & how you can help

 When we lose trees, we also lose the essential services they perform, such as filtering air pollution, reducing flooding, cooling neighborhoods, providing wildlife habitat, and storing carbon that would otherwise contribute to climate change.
 It’s an expensive problem, too.
 Removing and replanting trees killed by forest pests cost homeowners and municipalities billions annually.

 Discover why our trees are in trouble, and what you can do to help.
-This event, moderated by science journalist Gabriel Popkin, will feature: Gary Lovett (forest ecologist, Cary Institute of Ecosystem Studies), Susan Frankel (plant pathologist, USDA Pacific Southwest Research Station), and Faith Campbell (President, Center for Invasive Species Prevention).
+This event, moderated by science journalist Gabriel Popkin, features: Gary Lovett (forest ecologist, Cary Institute of Ecosystem Studies), Susan Frankel (plant pathologist, USDA Pacific Southwest Research Station), and Faith Campbell (President, Center for Invasive Species Prevention).

 The event is sponsored in part by Harney & Sons Fine Teas.